temporalio/cli/docs/workflow/show.md

 Serializes Event History to a file.

 **--pager**
+Sets the pager for Temporal CLI to use.
-pager to use: less, more, favoritePager..
+Options: less, more, favoritePager.

 **--reset-points**
 Only show Workflow Events that are eligible for reset.